 hostname;ip address;alias;agent;snmp_ds lnx17.example.com;192.168.178.48;Webserver;cmk-agent; lnx18.exmpl.com;192.168.178.55;Backupserver;cmk-agent; switch47-11;;Switch47;no-agent;snmp-v2

 The procedure is as follows: Select or create a folder into which the import is to take place.
-Change to this folder and select Import hosts via CSV file in the Hosts menu.
+Switch to this folder and in the Hosts menu select Import hosts via CSV file.

-On the following page, either upload the file or select Content of CSV File and copy the file content into the field that appears below the list.
+On the page that follows, either upload the file or select Content of CSV File and copy the file content into the field that appears below the list.
 You can immediately have an automatic service discovery carried out on the newly imported hosts.
 This is done with the Perform automatic service discovery option:

 By clicking Upload you get the next page: